the 7th annual dumont cup · march 27-28, 2015

-Tom Wallisch, 26, was the first-ever winner of The Dumont Cup.
-He made a name for himself with high-energy edits and continued to impress spectators at major freeskiing events.
-He competes in both slopestyle and big air, and currently ranks 7th in the world in slopestyle.
-Originally from Pittsburgh, Pa., Wallisch now resides in Salt Lake City, Utah.
-He attends the University of Utah.
-He won the 2013 FIS World Championships (SS) in Voss, Norway, the 2012 Winter X Games slopestyle event in Aspen, Colo., and the 2012 Winter Dew Tour slopestyle comp in Killington, Vt.
+Tom Wallisch was the first-ever winner of The Dumont Cup in 2009.
+Originally from Pittsburgh, PA, Wallisch won the 2013 FIS World Championships (SS) in Voss, Norway; the 2012 Winter X Games slopestyle event in Aspen, CO; and the 2012 Winter Dew Tour slopestyle competition in Killington, VT.
 Wallisch was voted Freeskier magazine’s Skier of the Year in both 2010 and 2012.

 the dumont cup

 Register, check the schedule, and find results.

 From registration to the after party, all the information you need about The Dumont Cup is right here.

 the godfather of freeskiing